Type 1 diabetes: Environmental

 Various environmental risks have been studied in an attempt to understand what triggers β-cell destroying autoimmunity.
 Many aspects of environment and life history are associated with slight increases in type 1 diabetes risk; however, the connection between each risk and diabetes often remains unclear.
 Type 1 diabetes risk is slightly higher for children whose mothers are obese or older than 35, or for children born by caesarean section.
 Similarly, a child's weight gain in the first year of life, total weight, and BMI are associated with slightly increased type 1 diabetes risk.
-Some dietary habits have also been associated with type 1 diabetes risk, namely consumption of cow's milk and dietary sugar intake.
+Dietary sugar intake was not related to the initial development of islet autoimmunity but was associated with the progression to type 1 diabetes.
 Animal studies and some large human studies have found small associations between type 1 diabetes risk and intake of gluten or dietary fiber; however, other large human studies have found no such association.
 Many potential environmental triggers have been investigated in large human studies and found to be unassociated with type 1 diabetes risk including duration of breastfeeding, time of introduction of cow milk into the diet, vitamin D consumption, blood levels of active vitamin D, and maternal intake of omega-3 fatty acids.

-A longstanding hypothesis for an environmental trigger is that some viral infection early in life contributes to type 1 diabetes development.
-Much of this work has focused on enteroviruses, with some studies finding slight associations with type 1 diabetes, and others finding none.
-Large human studies have searched for, but not yet found an association between type 1 diabetes and various other viral infections, including infections of the mother during pregnancy.
-Conversely, some have postulated that reduced exposure to pathogens in the developed world increases the risk of autoimmune diseases, often called the hygiene hypothesis.
-Various studies of hygiene-related factors—including household crowding, daycare attendance, population density, childhood vaccinations, antihelminthic medication, and antibiotic use during early life or pregnancy—show no association with type 1 diabetes.
+A longstanding hypothesis is that certain viral infections may contribute to the development of type 1 diabetes.
+Much of this work has focused on enteroviruses, with Coxsackievirus B most strongly associated with islet autoimmunity and the onset of type 1 diabetes.
+Other viruses have been implicated in its etiology, including cytomegalovirus, rubella virus, rotavirus, mumps virus, and SARS-CoV-2.
+Maternal infection during pregnancy has been associated with the development type 1 diabetes in the offspring; these studies implicated maternal infections with enteroviruses, cytomegalovirus and rubella virus.